 Then, stand up and go again.
 Do this over and over until the dog stops as soon as you say so and then say sit.
 You will find the pet will start sitting as soon as you say stop.
 Again, scratch their back and praise them.

 These commands will make your dog more enjoyably and MAY SAVE HIS LIFE in a emergency situation.
-You get out of this, what you put into it.
+You get out of this what you put into it.

-Recently, one of my customer’s called me and advised me they were struggling with allergies with their frenchy and their other dog and asked for help.
-Since I haven’t experienced it much, I reached out to a online site with other frenchy owners.
-Overwhelming they all said to add a cap of apple cider vinegar to their drinking water.
-Evidently it also helps with fleas and ticks.
+Recently, one of my customers called to advise me they were struggling with allergies with their frenchy as well as their other dog and asked for help.
+Since I haven’t experienced it much, I reached out to an online site for other frenchy owners.
+The overwhelming response from all of them was to add a cap of apple cider vinegar to their drinking water.
+Evidently, it helps with allergies as well as fleas and ticks.
 Hope this helps.

 French bulldogs must be on flea, tick and heartworm medicine.
 You can get this from your veterinarian, and should be part of your care routine for your French bulldog.